alfreddey/task-management-system-TMS/docs/design-decision.md

 # DESIGN DECISION

 ## 1. Separation of Concerns and Encapsulation
-The project uses classes to logically organize entities such as **User**, **Project**, **Task**, etc. Each class defines its attributes and behaviours alongside specifying their access specifiers.
-The project restricts user code from directly accessing fields (by declaring them as private fields) to prevent unexpected updates and makes the code more extensible/open.
-However, each class provides access to its fields by defining public setter and getter methods.
+The project uses classes to logically organize entities like **User**, **Project**, and **Task**.
+Each class defines its attributes and behavior using specific access levels.
+To prevent unintended updates, fields are declared **private**, restricting direct access.
+Instead, the project provides public **getter and setter** methods to safely view or modify data.
+For example, the **Project** class uses these methods to manage its internal fields securely.

 ## 2. Inheritance
-The project leverage abstract classes to define common attributes and behaviours shared by logically related classes.
-The **User** class, for instance, defines common attributes such as name, role, etc. that is shared by both **AdminUser** and **RegularUser**.
-By defining **User** as an abstract class, both **AdminUser** and **RegularUser** can extend this class and include their own properties.
+The project leverages abstract classes to define common attributes and behaviors shared by related entities.
+The **User** class, for instance, establishes shared properties like `name` and `role`.
+By defining **User** as an abstract class, both **AdminUser** and **RegularUser** can extend it to inherit these base properties while adding their own specific functionality.

 ## 3. Polymorphism
-The project uses polymorphism to redefine certain class methods to promote code reusability.
-For example, the **Project** abstract class defines an abstract method (**getProjectDetails**) which is overridden and implemented by its concrete classes.
-The **SoftwareProject** class, for instance, overrides this method to return its attributes, likewise, the **HardwareProject** class.
-This ensures that these two classes inherit the same method but define custom implementations.
+The project uses polymorphism to redefine specific methods, promoting code reusability.
+The **Project** abstract class defines an abstract method, **getProjectDetails**, which is implemented by its concrete subclasses.
+For example, **SoftwareProject** and **HardwareProject** both override this method to return their unique data.
+This ensures both classes share a consistent interface while providing custom implementations.